About the Project

 The University of Ottawa Library is excited to announce the launch of Omni, a new library system for finding and accessing books, articles, and other materials in our collection.
 Press release https://ocul.on.ca/introducing-omni

-Omni will be available from the library website on December 10, 2019 and will replace the existing search interface and the Classic Catalogue, as well as the A-Z list of journals.
+Omni will be available from the library website as of January 7, 2020 and replaces the old search interface and the Classic Catalogue, as well as the A-Z list of journals.
 Omni is designed to meet the needs and expectations of modern researchers, and will make it easier to manage and work with our large and increasingly digital collection that includes nearly 4 million books, 75,000 journals, 1000 databases, and more.

 RACER (interlibrary loan) and Ares (course reserves) will not change following the launch.

-While we are making every effort to minimize service disruption and impact on our users during implementation, our user community can expect a few temporary changes to library services in the weeks leading up to the launch.
-Details on those changes will be made available in the Updates section below.
+While we are making every effort to minimize service disruption and impact on our users during implementation, our user community can expect a few temporary issues to arise following the launch.
+Information will be made available in the Updates section below.

 This project is part of Collaborative Futures, a new consortium of 14 universities in Ontario that are working together to implement a shared library services platform.
 The goal of this consortium is to improve services and to facilitate access to collections held in university libraries across the province.
 To learn more, see Collaborative Futures (Ontario Council of University Libraries).